IHE/ITI.mCSD/input/pagecontent/volume-1.md

   [a general endpoint](StructureDefinition-IHE.mCSD.Endpoint.html), and [an endpoint to an IHE Document Sharing actor](StructureDefinition-IHE.mCSD.Endpoint.DocShare.html).
-- Organizations may have a single endpoint for a technical mechanism like FHIR (e.g. a single [Service Base URL](https://www.hl7.org/fhir/http.html#general)), or multiple endpoints (e.g. IHE XCPD, IHE XCA Query Responding Gateway, IHE XCA Retrieve Responding Gateway, etc.)
+- Organizations may have a single endpoint for a technical mechanism like FHIR (e.g., a single [Service Base URL](https://www.hl7.org/fhir/http.html#general)), or multiple endpoints (e.g., IHE XCPD, IHE XCA Query Responding Gateway, IHE XCA Retrieve Responding Gateway, etc.).

 The diagram below shows an excerpt of the HIE directory, showing one participant in the HIE that has two IHE XCA Endpoints.